09:00 Registration (with Coffee & Tea)

 Chairs: Ronald Buijsen & Laurie Kerkhof (Leiden)

-Karen Anthony (Northampton, United Kingdom) Trans-splicing to treat neurodegenerative disorders (30')
+Karen Anthony (Northampton, United Kingdom) RNA trans-splicing to treat neurodegenerative disorders (30')

 Alex Garanto (Nijmegen) Use of AAV-Based Strategies for Gene Replacement and Splicing Modulation in the CNS (15')